-Post-module assignments will be set during the taught week and the completion date confirmed.
+Post-module assignments will be set during the taught week and all completion dates are stated on the timetable which can be found on the NTEC website.
 It is the responsibility of the students to ensure they know these dates.
 Assignments are to be typewritten and students should always retain an electronic copy of their assignments in case of mishap.

 All students are required to return their post module assignments on time to the Nuclear Programmes Administrator by email.
 Assignments will be put through Turn-It-In before being passed to the module leader for marking.
 Assignments received after the due date will be assigned a mark of zero.
-Only if mitigating circumstances arise, such as unforeseeable or unpreventable circumstances, may a full time student be granted an extension in such cases, the student should make a request to the Nuclear Programmes Office as soon as reasonably possible.
+Only if mitigating circumstances arise, such as unforeseeable or unpreventable circumstances, may a full time student be granted an extension.
+In such cases, the student should make a request to the Nuclear Programmes Office as soon as reasonably possible and with backup evidence where appropriate.
 Any request will be dealt with on a case by case basis.
 Part time students will be permitted extensions and requests need to be emailed to Mel Mcloughlin.